-With legal sports betting now live in Michigan, NFL betting is set to explode in the Great Lakes State.
-Licensed sportsbooks across Michigan now offer futures, moneylines, point spreads, over/unders, parlays, and props for the most popular and most bet on sport in the United States.
-You can also bet the NFL online with one of many Michigan online sportsbooks and betting apps.
+With legal sports betting now live in Michigan, NFL betting is set to explode in the Great Lakes State, starting in 2021.
+Licensed sportsbooks across Michigan now offer futures, moneylines, point spreads, over/unders, parlays and props for the most popular sport (both in eyeballs and betting volume) in the United States.
+You can also bet on the NFL online through one of Michigan’s many online sportsbooks and betting apps.

 Find out all about betting on the NFL in Michigan, including everything from the best bets to make and where to make them.

-As long as you are in Michigan state lines with access to the internet, you can bet on the NFL using your phone, tablet or computer thanks to a number of Michigan online sportsbooks.
+As long as you are within Michigan state lines and have access to the internet, you can bet on the NFL using your phone, tablet or computer, thanks to a number of Michigan online sportsbooks.

-Betting on the NFL online in Michigan is a simple three-step process requiring you to:
+Betting on the NFL online in Michigan is a simple three-step process:

-Of course, the process will differ slightly between the different betting apps and websites.
+Of course, the process will differ slightly between individual betting apps and websites.
 However, the three basic steps will be the same:

 You won’t be able to make NFL bets online in Michigan until you register for an account with a licensed sportsbook.
-The good news is that the sportsbooks make this easier than you can imagine.
+The good news is that the sportsbooks make this process easy.

 Just follow these simple steps: